Snakes & Lattes: Games

+Roll With It

+In February 2024, Snakes and Lattes corporate management arrived unannounced at their Virginia-based location and laid off the entire staff without warning.

 Publishing division

 In July 2017, Snakes & Lattes announced the formation of its own board game publishing division.
-One month later, Snakes & Lattes officially received its first publishing contract, including exclusive distribution rights and a $200,000 signing bonus.
+One month later, it officially received its first publishing contract, including exclusive distribution rights and a $200,000 signing bonus.
 Snakes & Lattes retained the services of graphic designer Daniel Bieber in this effort.

-On May 29, 2018, Amfil Technologies, Inc. acquired French board game publisher and distributor Morning in an all cash deal worth $150,000 EUR.
+On May 29, 2018, Amfil Technologies, Inc. acquired French board game publisher and distributor Morning in an all cash deal worth €150,000.
 It continued running from France as Snakes & Lattes Publishing SAS.
 This acquisition gave Snakes & Lattes ownership of five games, including IKAN, Red Panda and Kill the Unicorns.

 Global influence

 Snakes & Lattes has been cited as the inspiration for the opening of many other board game cafés in the western world, such as Victory Point Café in Berkeley, Draughts in London, Thirsty Meeples in Oxford, the Tabletop Board Game Café in Cleveland, The Uncommons in New York City, Loot & XP in Oklahoma, The Castle, near Boston, Boxcar Board Game Café in Calgary, Chance & Counters in Bristol, Small Print on Prince Edward's Island, and Bonus Round Games in Chicago.
 This was aided by a 24-part YouTube tutorial created by Snakes & Lattes which described how the business operated in detail.
 Its business model has thus been replicated by many of these board game cafés.

-Snakes & Lattes also pioneered the proliferation of board game cafés in Toronto, which has more than 20 such businesses operating across the city.
+Snakes & Lattes also pioneered the proliferation of board game cafés in Toronto, which by 2016 had more than 20 such businesses operating across the city.